macbright/coding-challenges-/README.md

     Example
     hash_table([12, 24, 125, 5, 91, 1106, 2, 1021, 29, 3536, 10])
     # => [12, 24, 2, 91, 125, 5, 3536, 1106, 29, 1021, 10]

+# Set

+    The Set is able to add, find and remove items in constant time, so it can solve many problems in an optimal manner.

+    A Set is a good choice whenever you have a large set of items and need to quickly check if a given item is in the set or not.
+We already saw that this can be used to detect duplicate data as you go through a list of numbers.
+It is often used to check live user data against established data for matches.
+For example, a Spell Checker that checks words as a user types them needs to extremely fast, so it uses a Set of real words to check if a given word is real or not.
+Here's a list of different cases where a Set could be used:

+    When not to use a Set

+    While a Set is great for quickly looking up items, sometimes other data structures are a better choice.
+For example, let's say you were implementing an autocomplete feature to suggest searches as a user types.
+To do this with a Set, you would need to store every prefix of a search as a separate entry, which would waste a lot of memory.
+For such cases, the Trie is a better choice of data structure.

+    More information about the Trie: https://en.wikipedia.org/wiki/Trie

+    Challenge
+    Given a list of numbers, return how many are prime numbers are in the list.
+(A prime number is a number with no factors besides 1 and itself.)

+    Sample Input

+    2 3 5 6 9

+    Sample Output

+    3

+    There are 3 prime numbers in the input: 2 3 5.

+    Constraints

+    All the numbers will be from 2 to 10,000.

+    Guideline

+    Create a Set of prime numbers less than 10,000.
+There are 2 ways you can do this:
+    Use the Sieve of Eratosthenes, then create a set of the prime numbers from your sieve.
+    Google it to find the values, hard-code an array with those numbers, and then copy the array values to a Set.
+    Once you have this Set, the next part is easy.

+    More about the Sieve of Eratosthenes: http://en.wikipedia.org/wiki/Sieve_of_Eratosthenes

+    Example
+    puts number_of_primes([2, 3, 5, 6, 9])
+    # => 3